 Mediterranean Fruit Fly, Medfly, Mediterreense Vrugtevlieg (Afr.)

 1 of 1

 The Mediterranean fruit fly is one of the most common known pests in the agricultural industry.
-Significant damage is only caused by larvae.
-Three to six generations can occur per year.
-The life cycle is weather and resource dependent - during warm conditions and in ripe fruit, the life cycle can be as short as three to four weeks.
+The life cycle is weather and resource-dependent.
+During warm conditions and in ripe fruit, the life cycle can be as short as three to four weeks.
 During the winter it can be two to three months.
 The main symptom is larvae boring through fruits which fall early and ultimately become inedible.
 Larvae only cause significant damage.

 Only the larvae cause damage to host plants.
-Eggs are deposited just under the skin of the most ripe or ripening fruit.
+Eggs are laid under skins of most ripe or ripening fruit.
 Sites, where eggs are laid, resemble discoloured pin-prick sites.
 The larvae feed on the fruit, tunnelling to the centre of the fruit.
-Feeding activity of fruit flies is often coupled with infections by micro-organisms and/or secondary pests, resulting in the fruit to a pulpy mass.
+Infestations turn fruit to a pulpy mass.

 Biological agents include entomopathogenic bacteria (e.g. Bacillus thuringiensis and Saccharopolyspora siniosa), fungi (e.g. Beauveria bassiana, Entomophthora spp. and Metarhizium anisopliae), nematodes (e.g. Diplogaster sp. and Steinernema spp.), ants and spiders.
-Sanitation - pick up fallen fruit and bury the fruit so that fruit flies won't be attracted.
+Sanitation - pick up fallen fruit so that fruit flies won't be attracted.

 Fruit fly bait - a protein attractant mixed with a synthetic or natural insecticide.